Why pursue a Graduate Diploma in Environmental Assessment?

 Proficiency in English.
 Applicants whose primary language is not English must demonstrate that their knowledge of English is sufficient to pursue graduate studies in their chosen field.
 Please refer to the Graduate Admission page for further information on the Language Proficiency requirements and exemptions.

-Students admitted to the Diploma in Environmental Assessment (DEA) may subsequently re-apply, in a future cycle, to the MEnv.
-Students reapplying with a CGPA of less than 3.30 in the DEA are ineligible.
-A new application will be required, with 3 letters of reference from current professors.
-Courses taken in the Diploma with a grade of B+ or better will transfer to the new degree after admission.
-The Graduate Committee will assess the new application in competition with all other applications for the cycle.
+Students admitted to the Diploma in Environmental Assessment (DEA) may subsequently apply, in a future admission cycle, to the Master of Environment (MEnv), if they have maintained a CGPA greater or equal to 3.30.
+A new application will be required, with 3 letters of reference from current or recent professors.
+Courses taken in the Diploma with a grade of B+ or better will transfer to the new MEnv degree after admission.
+The Graduate Committee will assess the new applications with the other applications for the cycle.